 Water is a universal solvent.
 Soft rainwater picks up naturally occurring dissolved minerals, including calcium and magnesium carbonates, as it passes over rocks and through soil, which begins to make it hard.
 Most source water contains some amount of hardness.
 Water treatment is often required to make source water suitable for use in manufacturing processes, boilers, cooling towers, and rinse water applications.

 The primary purpose of hard water softening is to prevent the precipitation and buildup of hard water minerals in equipment and piping.
-Reduction or elimination of hard water scaling can be performed using physical water treatment equipment, or, in limited circumstances, through the use of chemical additives.
+Reduction or elimination of hard water scaling can be performed using physical water treatment equipment, or, in limited circumstances, using chemical additives.